 \subsubsection{Qualitative Evaluation (LLM-Judge Score:)}

-LLM-Judge scores, presented in Figure~\ref{fig:llm_judge}, further validated the high-quality outputs produced by the \textbf{Full Dual-Decoder} mode, consistently scoring higher than the other modes.
-This independent qualitative metric underscores the dual-decoder's ability to generate not only accurate but also compelling and well-supported explanations from an external evaluator’s perspective, increasing practical trustworthiness.
+LLM-Judge scores (Figure~\ref{fig:llm_judge}b) further validated the \textbf{Full Dual-Decoder} mode, which consistently scored higher than the other modes.
+This independent qualitative metric underscores its ability to generate accurate, compelling, and well-supported explanations, increasing practical trustworthiness.